TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_screen.md

 ## Overview

-Currently, only screens that use a serial connection can be connected to the GTR
+Both serial screens (e.g. Fly Screens, BTT TFT, Paneldue) and 12864 displays (like the stock ender 3 screen) can be connected to a GTR.
+These instructions cover serial screens.
+Instructions for 12864 screens can be found [here](/gtr_screen_12864.html).

 ### Board.txt Preparation